joakim/tarant-page/docs/Tutorial/a-simple-application.md

 1. This is what we call an `import` statement.
 It allows you to import a dependency.
 Here, we are importing the `lit-html` library, that will allows us to render our components.
 2. This is another `import` statement, but this time we are importing `tarant`'s Actor and ActorSystem classes.
-3. This is another `import` statement, that allows `Parcel` to import the CSS styles into the final bundle.
+3. This is another `import` statement, that includes CSS styles into the final bundle.
 4. This line creates an ActorSystem with the default configuration.

 An ActorSystem is where all our actors are going to live.
 Actors are tied to the actor system, and allows us to interact easily with them.
 Right now,